Business.gov.nl

 • death

-• permanent injury, such as blindness, amputation or chronic complaints
+• permanent injury, such as blindness, amputation or chronic physical or psychological complaints

 • hospitalisation

-You also have to report a work-related accident if it becomes apparent only later on.
-The duty to notify applies to all your staff, including temporary worker and freelancers.
-If you fail to report a notifiable accident, the NLA can impose a fine of €50,000.
-You will find more information in the brochure Industrial accidents requiring notification and in the Major Accidents Legislation.
+You have to report such accidents immediately to the NLA.
+You also have to report work-related accidents that become apparent only later on.
+The duty to report applies to all your staff, including temporary workers and freelancers.
+Failing to report results in a fine of up to €50,000.
+You can find more information in the brochure Industrial accidents requiring notification and in the Major Accidents Legislation.

 Accident investigation